Experience the Lost Coast

 Pacific Outfitters – An all around outdoor store with top brands for just about anything.
 Locations in Arcata and Eureka.

 There will be entertainment provided on Saturday night.
-So bring your camping gear and don’t miss out!
-If you plan to stay in town, be sure to pick up the latest copy of the North Coast Journal for weekly listings of entertainment and live music.
+While in town, be sure to pick up the latest copy of the North Coast Journal for weekly listings of entertainment and live music.

 Be sure to check out the many cultural attractions during your visit.
 Stroll through streets and alleys of Old Town Eureka, once home to rough and tough fisherman and loggers.
 Experience the town of Arcata, home of Humboldt State University, with plenty of charm in and around the plaza.
 Walk the streets of the charming Victorian village of Ferndale, visiting one of their many galleries or blacksmith shops.
 Visit the community of Blue Lake, the closest town to the race venue, and step back in time to a logging legacy.
 There are also plenty of opportunities to spot wildlife at the various marshes, wetlands, lagoons, and refuges.